MikelSwartz/Vagrant.CI-gitlab/README.md

 # Vagrant Continious Integration with GitLab
-Vagrant hosts to prototype and experiment with gitlab, ant, jenkins, and git over a network.
+Vagrant hosts to prototype and experiment with git, gitlab, gitlab-ci, as well as ant and jenkins if needed over a network.
 Redirects to port 8010.

 Host Version Contents